Parimatch1/SV-Guides-Revamped/Fugitive Recovery Protocol Guide.md

 You cannot use lethal force on the fugitives.
 You need to chase them down and detain them.
 Note that the fugitives might shoot at you.

 Once you have captured a fugitive bring them back to the Session Room and state that they have been captured in the radio.

+You are required to walk when returning a fugitive.
+During your walk you may be attacked and shot at in an attempt to halt your recovery.

+Periodically you will be given hints as to where the fugitive is.
+These hints will help you find them.

 Please use this format when communicating in the radio: [Car Members] Message.
 For example: [teddy/op] Fugitive in sight.